Skip to Main Content

 Proof of Funding

 The visa-granting authority in the student’s country of origin, ordinarily the United States Embassy, requires proof that sufficient funds are available to the student to cover the expenses of study before a visa can be granted.
 International students are not eligible for federal and state loans, although they may qualify for certain educational loans through private United States agencies.
 Labor and visa policies might limit the eligibility for non-US citizens to pursue summer employment and permanent employment in the United States after graduation.
 School-based financial assistance, if it is offered, is not sufficient to cover all costs associated with studying at the Nicholas School.
-International students should expect to demonstrate other sources of support to meet regulatory requirements and obtain a visa.
+International students should expect to demonstrate other significant sources of support to meet regulatory requirements and obtain a visa.

 DEL-MEM Visa Requirements for Non-US Citizens